q191201771/lalext/lal_website_english/brief_v0.34.3.md

 Add a simple web status page inside the lalserver process.
 After starting lalserver, type http://127.0.0.1:8083/lal.html in the browser to access it.

-[click me if you want to see screenshots](https://pengrl.com/lal/#/http_web_ui), which is basically divided into three main parts:
+[click here if you want to see screenshots](http_web_ui.md), which is basically divided into three main parts:

 1. Basic information about the service
     - Basic information about the service, such as version, startup time, etc.